Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 ## Raw data

 Raw data for this project was sequenced in two different facilities.
 For 50 samples from India, all collection, analysis and sequencing was done at the collaborating lab in India and sequenced at Medgenome, India.
 The other 150 samples collected from Malaysia were sequenced at the GTF facility at UNIL.
 The files can be accessed through NCBI SRA (PRJNA1157353).
 Sample names reflect the species (first letter) followed by colony number and then individual number.
 For example, A1-1 is the first individual from the first colony of A. andreniformis and C2-3 is the third individual from the second colony of A. cerana.
 The files name then includes R1 or R2 indicating the forward or reverse read set and for some samples, there are multiple files for each read set from different runs and lanes as indicated in the file name.
+All further files (including MAGs) and figures can be created using the raw reads and the snakemake pipeline.
+However, for most purposes of exploration this may not be feasible.
+Hence MAGs, trees and some other intermediate files are included in the [zenodo](https://zenodo.org/doi/10.5281/zenodo.13732977) repository.

 ## Code Overview